 Some people now get their dogs certified as emotional support dogs.
 And they really do help with our emotional well being.
-Watch this video of how this dog helps a woman with Aspergers handle a meltdown:
+Watch this video of how this dog helps a boy with Autism.

 Dogs have helped veterans suffering P.T.S.D. deal with their flashbacks.
 They help emotionally traumatized children to heal.

 I know my dogs have helped me deal with some traumatic events in my life.
 I don’t know what I would have done if I didn’t have them to turn to.

 We have heard about dogs being able to sniff out cancer.
 And I mentioned above how they can also warn someone when that person is about to have a seizure.